We don't

 do hands-off.

-Active investing isn't a marketing claim — it's our default mode.
-Here's what that actually means when you take the call, sign the term sheet, and start building.
+Active investing isn't a marketing claim - it's our default mode.
+Here's what that actually means when you take the call, sign the deal, and start building.

 Most growth investors say they're "active."
 Most growth investors are not.
 Most growth investors take a board seat, send you a quarterly questionnaire, and drop a Slack message every six weeks.
 We're not most growth investors.
 When we put capital in, we put hands in.

 Our default isn't a board seat and a quarterly check-in.
-It's a flight, a whiteboard, and a team of operators who've shipped before.
-When a portfolio company hits a wall — pricing, hiring, an enterprise deal that's slipped three quarters in a row — we don't ask for a deck.
+It's being in the room, working the problem alongside your team, and operators who´ve shipped before.
+When a portfolio company hits a wall - pricing, hiring, a deal that's slipped three quarters in a row - we don't ask for a deck.
 We show up.

 That's not a slogan.
 All seven partners spend most of their time inside portfolio companies, embedded with management, working the actual problem.
 That's the part that doesn't fit on a website, and it's the part that matters.